Dima920/Dima920/README.md

 ---

-### At the moment I am developing projects, starting with design and ending with implementation
+### I develop projects, starting with design and ending with implementation

 ---